MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-add-on-licensing/virtual-user.md

 In the event more **Teams Phone Resource Account** licenses are required, you can purchase more **Teams Phone Resource Account** licenses beyond the standard allocation through EA, EAS, EES, CSP, Web Direct, NCE – Customer led, and NCE – Partner led or your Microsoft account representative at a cost.

-Your allocation of **Teams Phone Resource Account** licenses are not automatically added to your tenant.
+Your allocation of **Teams Phone Resource Account** licenses is not automatically added to your tenant.
 You will need to go through the purchasing process for **Teams Phone Resource Account** licenses.
 Licenses within your allocation of **Teams Phone Resource Account** licenses will be zero cost.
-Any **Teams Phone Resource Account** license that exceed your allocation of licenses will have a cost.
+Any **Teams Phone Resource Account** license that exceeds your allocation of licenses will have a cost.

 ### License allocation example